Southclaws/ScavengeSurvive/README.md

 ## Overview

-Scavenge and Survive is a PvP SA:MP survival gamemode.
+Scavenge and Survive is a PvP survival gamemode for [open.mp](https://open.mp), which still accepts SA-MP 0.3.7 clients.
 The aim of the game is to find supplies such as tools or weapons to help you survive, either alone or in a group.

 The overall objective is to build a stable community and defend it from players with more hostile intentions.